A Guide To Making Head Injury Claims

 Claiming On Behalf Of Someone Else

 A person claiming on behalf of someone else would be known as a litigation friend.
-This can be a parent, family member, or solicitor.
+This can be a parent, family member, solicitor, or other eligible adult.
 To become a litigation friend, an application is made to the court, obtaining a certificate of suitability allowing them to act on your behalf.

 If you would like to discuss how to instruct a litigation friend, call our advisors for a free, no-obligation consultation.
 They will be happy to help.